MDSplus/mdsplus/CMakeDeveloperGuide.md

 The `$default_tree_path` will be set to the test's `WORKING_DIRECTORY`, and the default for that is `CMAKE_CURRENT_BINARY_DIR`.
-This is the "equivalent" directory in the build tree to the current directory, e.g. the current binary dir for `treeshr/testing/` would be `build/treeshr/testing`.
+This is the "equivalent" directory in the build tree to the current directory, For example, the current binary directory for `treeshr/testing/` would be `build/treeshr/testing`.
 This ensures all test artifacts get cleaned up when removing the build directory.

 The best way to include a tree is to open it for `NEW` and build the tree as part